 What you should do: Try to plan ahead for your time off.
 If you can come when there are lower crowds predicted, you will get to see and do more, getting you more bang for your buck.
 You’ll also save money on park tickets and accommodations if you can travel during these less peak times.
 Check out our Crowd Calendars page before you set your dates in stone.

 2. Stay at a Disney Resort Hotel

-We know it’s tempting to stay at a cheaper resort or hotel elsewhere, but you know the saying, “You get what you pay for?”
+We know it’s tempting to stay at a cheaper resort or hotel elsewhere, but you know the saying, “You get what you pay for”?
 Well, we think that with a Disney Resort Hotel, you do.
-You get so many perks when you stay “on property” — perks that you won’t get at most other hotels, like Extra Magic Hours, Disney-themed rooms and pools, complimentary transportation to and from the airport, and to the parks, and more.
+You get so many perks when you stay “on property” — perks that you won’t get at most other hotels — like Early Theme Park Entry, Disney-themed rooms and pools, complimentary transportation to the parks, and more.

 What you should do: Plan your stay at one of more than 25 Disney locations situated on Disney World property.
 There are various price points, from Value Resorts to Deluxe.
-Plus there are rooms that are perfect for families who need more space — like the family suites at All-Star Music and Art of Animation, or the Disney Vacation Club villas.
-To save money, come during a time that has lower crowds (see our tip above to avoid holidays).
-Even if you’re not a Disney Vacation Club member, you can still book a stay or even consider renting DVC points to make your dollar stretch farther.
-Find out about more on this at our DVC Primer page.
+Plus there are rooms that are perfect for families who need more space — like the family suites at Disney’s All-Star Music Resort and Disney’s Art of Animation Resort, or the Disney Vacation Club villas.
+To save money, come during a time that has lower crowds (see our tip above about avoiding holidays).
+Even if you’re not a Disney Vacation Club member, you can still book a stay or even consider renting DVC points to make your dollar stretch further.
+Find out more about this at our DVC Primer page.
 See our Accommodations page, where you’ll find helpful tips and information on everything you need to know about Disney World resorts.
-You also might want to look at our discussion on whether to stay On-Site or Off.
+You also might want to look at our discussion on whether to stay on Disney World property or off.